 - 1.2 The claimant can appeal to the Upper Tribunal (Lands Chamber) and although unlikely and rare, could result in the determination of a higher value.
 The risk is mitigated by standards employed by the Council's Asset Management officers. - 1.3 The cost of general administration, Land Registration, legal, conveyance and professional fees and basic loss payments averages less than £5000 per property.
-This may reduce further due to nationally proposed changes in the way basic loss payment is calculated.
-New Homes Bonus received for increasing the occupied housing stock may also help mitigate this cost The compulsory purchase capital cost implications will be met by the Housing Capital Programme. - 1.4 The average revenue cost of each compulsory purchase order is £3,000 per property.
-However, where owners object to an order, necessitating a Public

-Inquiry, then the cost will increase.
-The Council may claim legal costs where the outcome results inconfirmation.
-Where legal costs could not be reclaimed this will be met by the Private Sector Housing Capital Programme.

-- 1.5 Past experienceshows thatsome of the report properties will progress voluntarily on the strength of the resolution alone and formal acquisition need not be exercised in such cases. - 1.6 The compulsory purchase programmehas helped secure over £5.5m empty homes related New Homes Bonus funding since 2011.
+Proposed legislative changes to calculating basic loss payments may reduce this further but so far, this has not been implemented.
+New Homes Bonus received for increasing the occupied housing stock also mitigates this cost.
+Compulsory purchase capital cost implications will be met by the Housing Capital Programme. - 1.4 The average revenue cost of each compulsory purchase order is £3,000.
+However, where owners object to an order, necessitating a Public Inquiry, then the cost will increase.
+The Council may claim legal costs where the outcome results in confirmation.
+Where legal costs cannot be reclaimed this will be met by the Council's Private Sector Housing Capital Programme. - 1.5 Past experience shows that some of the report properties will progress voluntarily, due to the resolution alone and formal acquisition need not be exercised. - 1.6 The compulsory purchase programme has helped secure over £5.5m empty homes related New Homes Bonus funding since 2011.
 Compulsory purchase can also help recover unpaid debts, such as Council Tax arrears, residential care charges and work in default charges.
-Since 2011, the Council has recovered over £500,000 debt from empty homes owners.
+Since 2011, the Council has recovered over £550,000 debt from empty homes owners.